jlangch/venice/doc/readme/openai-functions.md

 ## Debugging

-To debug requests and responses set enable the debug option at the `openai/chat-completion` call:
+To debug requests and responses enable the debug option at the `openai/chat-completion` call:

 ```clojure
 (do